a-synchronous/rubico/README.md

 ])
 ```

-Rubico offers transducers through its `Transducer` module.
-You can consume these transducers with Rubico's `transform` and `compose` operators.
-You can use `compose` to chain a left-to-right composition of transducers.
+Rubico offers transducers via the `Transducer` module, which can be used with Rubico's `transform` and `compose` operators.
+Use `compose` to chain a left-to-right composition of transducers.

 ```javascript [playground]
 const isOdd = number => number % 2 == 1